 You are most welcome to discuss your child at any time.
 Your first port of call should always be the class teacher as they know your child best and are more involved in the day to day goings on in the classroom.
-Please speak to them at the end of the day or make an appointment for a longer conversation.
-If you need to speak the Headteacher contact the office to make an appointment.
+Please speak to them at the end of the day or make an appointment for longer a conversation.
+If you need to speak Headteacher, simply with the contact the office to make appointment.